 Boston University Machine Intelligence Community is an organization focused on providing opportunities for undergraduate and graduate students to learn about machine intelligence in a community environment.
-As a brief history, MIC was founded originally as a research reading group at MIT in 2016 after being inspired by the AlphaGo versus Lee Sedol match, and was brought to BU late last semester.
+As a brief history, MIC was founded as a research paper discussion group at MIT in 2016 after being inspired by the AlphaGo versus Lee Sedol match, and was brought to BU in April 2017.

 We are a student-led research group sponsored by Boston University's Rafik B. Hariri Institute for Computing and Computational Science and Engineering, BU Software Application and Innovation Lab (SAIL), and BU Spark.

 A bi-weekly discussion about the societal and economic impacts of machine intelligence to build public awareness for the impacts of machine intelligence and to relay the moral responsibility we have as machine intelligence engineers and research scientists to ensure that the technology we develop is used to benefit all for a more hopeful future.Location: Hariri Institute Seminar Room

 This workshop covers the fundamentals of Google's TensorFlow machine learning framework.
 In this series, you'll build from basic concepts to eventually working on an actual project implementationLocation: Hariri Institute Seminar Room